MicrosoftDocs/win32/desktop-src/winmsg/wm-inputlangchange.md

 Type: **LPARAM**

 The **HKL** input locale identifier.

-The low word contains a [Language Identifier](/windows/win32/intl/language-identifiers) for the input language and the high word contains a device handle.
+The low word contains a [Language Identifier](/windows/win32/intl/language-identifiers) for the input language.
+The high word contains a device handle.

 </dd> </dl>